Model-free bounds on Value-at-Risk using extreme value information and statistical distances: Introduction

 \section{Introduction}

-The evaluation of multivariate risks under model uncertainty has become a central issue in several applications, ranging from hydrology and engineering to mathematical finance.
-In mathematical finance, this has been in parts driven by the changing regulations requiring the quantification of model uncertainty in risk management; see \textit{e.g.} the latest Basel Accord.
+The evaluation of multivariate risks under model uncertainty has become a central issue in several fields of science, ranging from hydrology and engineering to insurance and finance.
+In insurance and finance, this has been in parts driven by the changing regulations requiring the quantification of model uncertainty in risk management; see \textit{e.g.} the notions and guidelines regarding primary and secondary uncertainty of natural catastrophe models in the Swiss Solvency Test or the treatment of model uncertainty in the Solvency II guidelines for internal model approval.
 Measuring risk under uncertainty often relates to the computation of bounds on probabilities of the form $\mathbb{P}(\varphi(\mathbf X)\le \cdot)$, where $\mathbf X = (X_1,\dots,X_d)$ is an $\mathbb{R}^d$-valued random vector and $\varphi\colon\mathbb{R}^d\to\mathbb{R}$ an aggregation function.
-Here $\mathbf X$ can be thought of as a vector modeling $d$ risks in a portfolio and $\varphi$ as a function to aggregate these risks.
+Here $\mathbf X$ can be thought of as a vector modeling $d$ risks in a portfolio, while typical examples of aggregation functions $\varphi$ are the sum, the max and the min operators.

+Models for the distribution of the risk factors $\mathbf X$ are exposed to two types of model risk, namely, the risk that the one-dimensional distributions of the individual constituents $X_1,\dots,X_d$ are misspecified and, on the other hand, the risk that the dependence structure between the components is not appropriate.
+The latter situation is referred to as \textit{dependence uncertainty} in the literature.
+While in many regulatory frameworks, the measurement of dependence uncertainty extends merely to the consideration of uncertain correlations, authorities are aware that the choice of the underlying dependence structure, \textit{i.e.} the copula, entails risks that are possibly far more significant than those ensuing from misspecified correlations; see \textit{e.g.} \citet{CEIOPS}.
+However, in view of a lack of parsimonious and numerically tractable methods to quantify risks due to dependence uncertainty, a standard framework in this respect seems currently impracticable.

-In this paper we focus on risk measurement under \textit{dependence uncertainty}, hence we assume that the marginal distributions of the constituents $X_i\sim F_i$ for $i=1,\dots,d$ are known, while the dependence structure between the components of $\mathbf{X}$ is unknown or only partially known.
-We then derive bounds on the distribution function of $\varphi(\mathbf X)$ using the available information on the distribution of $\mathbf X$.
+Against this backdrop, we focus, in this paper, on risk measurement under dependence uncertainty, \textit{i.e.} we assume that the marginal distributions of the components $X_i\sim F_i$ for $i=1,\dots,d$ are known, while the dependence structure between the components of $\mathbf{X}$ is unknown or only partially known.
+At first, we derive bounds on the distribution function of $\varphi(\mathbf X)$ using the available information on the distribution of $\mathbf X$.
 Then, by inversion, the bounds on the distribution of $\varphi(\mathbf X)$ can be translated immediately into bounds on the Value-at-Risk (VaR) of $\varphi(\mathbf X)$.